Singletrack Sidewalks (STS)

 None of our concerns are being addressed in anyway shape or form.
 Golden Giddyup wants what it wants when they want it.

-Deborah Greene over 5 years ago
+Deborah Greene about 6 years ago

 Singletrack Sidewalks sound great!
 My kids are getting into biking and this is a nice way to learn to ride on the dirt.
 Since it is adjacent to an existing path, the impact on the surrounding environment seems minimal.
 Increasing outdoor recreation is a good thing for our community!

-celestecizik over 5 years ago
+celestecizik about 6 years ago

 I was also at the meeting tonight.
 Using kids the way the pro mtn. bikers did tonight was disgraceful.
 This is a lot more of an issue than about kids wanting to have “fun”.